Iran warns it would increase missile range if threatened by Europe

-France has called for an “uncompromising” dialogue with Iran about its ballistic missile program and a possible negotiation over the issue separate from Tehran’s 2015 nuclear deal with world powers.
+France has called for an “uncompromising” dialogue with Iran about its ballistic missile programme and a possible negotiation over the issue separate from Tehran’s 2015 nuclear deal with world powers.

-Iran has repeatedly said its missile program is defensive and not negotiable.
+Iran has repeatedly said its missile programme is defensive and not negotiable.

 "So far we have felt that Europe is not a threat, so we did not increase the range of our missiles.
 But if Europe wants to turn into a threat, we will increase the range of our missiles," he added.

-The head of Iran’s Revolutionary Guards military force, Major General Mohammad Ali Jafari, said last month that Iran’s 2,000-kilometre missile range could cover "most of American interest and forces" within the region, so Iran did not need to extend it.
+The head of Iran’s Revolutionary Guards, Major General Mohammad Ali Jafari, said last month that Iran’s 2,000-kilometre missile range could cover "most of American interest and forces" within the region, and Iran does not need to extend it.

 Jafari said the ballistic missile range was based on the limits set by the country's Supreme Leader Ayatollah Ali Khamenei, who is the head of armed forces.

-Iran has one of the Middle East’s largest missile programs and some of its precision-guided missiles have the range to strike Israel.
+Iran has one of the Middle East’s largest missile programmes and some of its precision-guided missiles have the range to strike Israel.

+The United States says Iran’s missile programme is a breach of international law because the missiles could carry nuclear warheads in the future.

+Iran denies it is seeking nuclear weapons and says its nuclear programme is for civilian uses only.

 The United States has imposed unilateral sanctions on Iran, saying its missile tests violate a U.N. resolution that calls on Tehran not to undertake activities related to missiles capable of delivering nuclear weapons.